Our most recent reports

 Below are the answers, in alphabetical order, to the most frequently asked questions we receive at the ABPBC:

 In order to get a barcode, the publisher must have an ISBN (see below).
-Check with your printer or yellow pages to find a provider.
+Check with your printer to find a provider.

 To find out more about copyright, what it is, what it covers, automatic copyright, duration, etc. visit the Canadian Intellectual Property Office Guide to Copyright page.